Singapore PR Requirements (2026): Who Qualifies and What ICA Looks For

 Pro Tip: Keep your submission concise and professional.
 Focus on accuracy, clear labelling, and readability to make a strong impression on ICA’s officers.

-For the complete step-by-step submission process, see our Guide to Applying for Singapore PR (2025 Update).
+For the complete step-by-step submission process, see our Guide to Applying for Singapore PR (2026).

 In short: A well organised PR submission is not just about ticking boxes.
 Focus on accuracy, clear translations, and tidy presentation.
 Preparing your documents according to ICA’s checklist and keeping every declaration consistent with official records helps you present a professional, credible profile that strengthens your PR application.